InvirganceDocumentation/convirgance-docs/docs/concepts.md

 Iterable<JSONObject> stream = new CSVInput().read(file);

-// Transform the stream by parsing string values into numbers and booleans iterable = new CoerceStringsTransformer().transform(iterable);
+// Transform the stream by parsing string values into numbers and booleans stream = new CoerceStringsTransformer().transform(stream);
 ```

-Each tranformation places a processing step on records as they pass through the
+Each transformation places a processing step on records as they pass through the
 stream.
 Critically, there is only one record in the stream at a time.
 That record
 steps through each transformation and then is released once all operations have
 been completed on it.

 This approach is important because it minimizes memory usage, aligns data with
-the young GC collector, and maximizes the use of the CPUs L1 and L2 caches.
+the Young GC, and maximizes the use of the CPUs L1 and L2 caches.
 For
 data requiring a large number of operations, performance can improve by orders
 of magnitude.